Hossein Taeb: Early life and education

-Biography

-According to a biography from the "pro-government" Iran Student Correspondents Association summarized in the website Iran Rises, Taeb was born in 1342 (1963/4).
 After his middle education, he went to seminary school and reached an advanced degree (kharej) in Islamic jurisprudence after studying in Tehran, Mashhad, and Qom.
 He had studied with, among others, Supreme Leader Ali Khamenei.

+Career

-Taeb joined the Revolutionary Guards (which supervises the Basij) in 1361 (1982/3), beginning his work in Region 10 of Tehran and continued on to Qom and Mashhad.
-He was "for some time the Revolutionary Guards' coordinator with the Leader as well as the cultural commander of Imam Hossein College."
+Taeb joined the IRGC (which supervises the Basij) in 1361 (1982/3), beginning his work in Region 10 of Tehran, and continued on to Qom and Mashhad.
+For a while he was IRGC coordinator with the Supreme Leader of Iran as well as the cultural commander of Imam Hossein College.

-Under Taeb's command, the Basij played a key role in suppressing protest over the controversial 2009 Iranian presidential elections.
+Under Taeb's command, the Basij played a key role in suppressing protests over the controversial 2009 Iranian presidential elections.
 The suppression saw the death of at least dozens of protesters on the streets or in prison.
-He was involved in other controversial activities such as: involvement in the "chain murders" of Iranian intellectuals in the 1990s and targeting of Iranian dissidents abroad, including assassinations.
+He was also involved in other controversial activities, such as: involvement in the "chain murders" of Iranian intellectuals in the 1990s, and targeting of Iranian dissidents abroad, including assassinations.